MV10/mv10.github.io/_posts/2018-01-04-localhost-ssl-identityserver-certificates.md

 Import-Certificate -FilePath $cerFile -CertStoreLocation Cert:\CurrentUser\Root
 ```

-Because this script changes the certificate store, it must be run as Administrator.
+Because this script changes certificate stores, it must be run as Administrator.
 It will abort with a warning if the user does not have the admin role.
 It will also abort if the localhost certificate files are not found in the current working directory.
 The import of the pfx file will throw an exception if the password is incorrect.
 The script will catch this and abort.
 Finally, importing the certificate as a trusted issuing authority opens a warning dialog that you must accept to proceed.

 ![Localhostca](/assets/2018/01-04/localhostca.png)